okaram/IntroJava/sessions/Spring2017/Lectures.md

 * [Mon Feb 6](https://youtu.be/9diAKfH5SKo) - Introduction to Recursion
 * [Wed Feb 8](https://youtu.be/_YrwWlBKPFo) - more recursion examples
 * [Mon Feb 13](https://youtu.be/L4ePOOd4vjk) - Midterm Review I
+* [Wed Feb 15](https://youtu.be/TVrT1AAUggY) - More review, recursion, and solutions to Assignment 4